DevExpress-Examples/how-to-integrate-a-state-indicator-with-the-circular-gauge-control-e3798/Readme.md

 * [MainWindow.xaml](./CS/WpfApplication1/MainWindow.xaml) (VB: [MainWindow.xaml](./VB/WpfApplication1/MainWindow.xaml))
 <!-- default file list end -->
-# How to integrate a State Indicator with the Circular Gauge control
+# Display a State Indicator within a Circular Gauge

 <p>The following sample shows how a State Indicator control can be integrated with the Circular Gauge control.
 This integration forces the State Indicator control to automatically change its state every time when a Value Indicator enters into a new range on a Circular Gauge.</p>